-Every high-level programming language allows a developer to leverage the code of another developer.
-This feature helps a programming language community to grow when more and more developers come together and share their code.
-C++ is one of the oldest programming languages.
+Every high-level programming language allows a developer to leverage another developer's code.
+This feature helps a programming language community grow when more developers come together and share their code.
+Among all, C++ is one of the oldest high-level and low-level object-oriented programming languages.

-Right now, it is not as popular as it was during its golden days and yet, it still has a huge loyal community across the globe.
-There are many popular applications such as Google Chromium and Mozilla Firefox which are built on C++.
+Right now, it is not as popular as it was during its golden days, and yet, it still has a huge loyal community across the globe.
+Many popular applications, such as Google Chromium and Mozilla Firefox, are built on C++.

-Building a high-quality application, as stated earlier, using the standard code is very difficult, even for professional developers.
-That’s why developers use libraries that ease as well as hasten the process of application deve
+Building a high-quality application using the standard code is very difficult, even for professional developers.
+That’s why developers use libraries that ease and hasten the application development process.

-lopment.
-Here, in this article, we have mentioned 10 of the most popular C++ libraries that you can explore if you are done with the standard C++ library.
+In this article, we have mentioned 15 of the most popular C++ libraries you can explore if you are done with the standard C++ library.
 But before we begin, let's first get a quick overview of a code library.

 What is a (Code) Library?

 A library is a collection of pre-written code, which includes pre-written classes, functions, methods, etc. It consists of various modules to accomplish different tasks.
 In simple terms, a library is a pre-developed, compiled, and tested code that lets developers accelerate their development process without the need to write code from the ground up.
 We need to import libraries into our program to enhance the program functionality without jotting down all the code from scratch.